 Spinal Tumors at Seattle Children’s

 Seattle Children’s has the first clinic in the United States where doctors who specialize in bones, joints and muscles (orthopedists) and specialists in cancer (oncologists) work together in the same program.

 Our Bone Tumor and Sarcoma Clinic is one of the most experienced in the world.
-We also work with our neurosurgery division to manage tumors of the spinal cord at our Complex Spine Clinic, part of our Spine Program.
+We also work with our Neurosurgery division to manage tumors of the spinal cord at our Complex Spine Clinic, part of our Spine Program.

 Our clinics’ doctors, nurses, physical therapists and social workers specialize in treating and caring for children and their families.
 In addition, we have the only clinics in the nation specifically for children that work closely with adult cancer programs.